Why is it called Death Valley?

 What did they mine here?

-Gold, silver, lead, zinc, antimony, flourspar, cinnabar, epsom salts, mercury, tungsten, copper, borax, talc, sodium chloride and manganese.
+Gold, silver, lead, zinc, antimony, fluorspar, cinnabar, epsom salts, mercury, tungsten, copper, borax, talc, sodium chloride and manganese.

 Where can I camp?

-There are nine developed campgrounds in Death Valley NP.
+There are nine developed campgrounds in Death Valley National Park.
 All are first come first served except Furnace Creek Campground which can take reservations from mid-October through mid-April.
-For more information see our Camping and our Camping Reservations pages.
+For more information see our Camping page.

 What are the condition of roads?

 Conditions can change quickly with inclement weather, always check for current conditions before taking backcountry roads.
-For standard road conditions go to Road Conditions.
+For the most up to date information on roads, visit our Alerts & Conditions page.